Get Started Now

 Cheerleading gameday

-Student-athletes interested in competing in college can learn valuable skills and gain college coach exposure by attending cheerleading camps and cheer clinics.
-This section lays out the difference between cheerleading camps and clinics to help you narrow down your options to find the best clinics or cheerleading camps near you.
+Student-athletes interested in competing in college can learn valuable skills and gain college coach exposure by attending cheer camps.
+We lay out the difference between camps and clinics and other FAQs to help you narrow down your options.
+Then use our event finder to find cheer clinics or cheerleading camps near you.

 Find cheerleading camps near you